hackThacker/scriptings/Python basic/Python.md

 ## What You Will Learn

-By the end of this room, you'll have learned how to work with the following core concepts in Python:
+By the end of this program, you'll have learned how to work with the following core concepts in Python:

 - [Operations](#mathematical-and-comparison-operators-in-python)
 - [Variable](#working-with-variables-and-data-types-in-python)